UWAMEGFisheries/Stereo-or-mono-video-annotation-workflows/x_1_RWorkflow.md

 The six sequential example R scripts are provided.
 These are designed to be run sequentially:

 <a href="https://github.com/TimLanglois/Stereo-or-mono-video-annotation-workflows/blob/master/x_ExampleR_0_HabitatAnnotation_Format.and.write.data_160919.R">0.
 Format habitat annotation data from BRUV </a>
-0. Format habitat annotation data from BRUV a href="https://github.com/TimLanglois/HabitatAnnotation">- see seperate Habitat Annotation repository for details</a>

 <a href="https://github.com/TimLanglois/Stereo-or-mono-video-annotation-workflows/blob/master/x_ExampleR_1_Format%20and%20Check.data_160925.R">1. format and check species names and min and max lengths against a master list.</a>